avdgaag/arjanvandergaag.nl/content/blog/introducing-rpub.md

 ## Secret features

-Because markdown files are converted using [Kramdown][], we get a few nice extra features:
+Because markdown files are converted using [kramdown][], we get a few nice extra features:

 * footnotes
 * syntax highlighting of code samples
 * automatic header ids
 * abbreviations

-Find out more about those in the [Kramdown documentation][quickref].
+Find out more about those in the [kramdown documentation][quickref].

 ## Getting started